 There’s two options when removing suckers.
 You can pinch them off early on and discard them, or, if you want to root them for new plants, let them grow to at least six-inches on the main plant, and then remove them.

-Pruned suckers can be rooted in warm water or potting soil, providing an exact clone of the main plant.
+Pruned suckers can be rooted in warm water or planted directly in potting soil, providing an exact clone of the main plant.

 Rooting suckers is a good way to provide back-up plants in case of storm damage.
 Or, you can give them away to garden friends if there is enough time left in the growing season.